Lepton sourced baryon asymmetry in the fourth generation model: Effective operators

 The aforementioned effective operators appear in certain renormalizable extensions of the SM, such as models with vector-like quarks and Higgs triplets \cite{Huang:2015izx}.
 We illustrate that fourth generation quarks also produce the $\phi^6/(8M^2)$ term with the desired strength.
 This is expected, since our SM4 setup has been shown to induce the first-order EWPT \cite{Li:2025bon}.
 Firstly, the Higgs-heavy-quark interaction could be replaced by the effective interaction $\lambda'\phi^2\eta^2/2$ in the symmetry broken phase, where the coupling takes a value $\lambda'\approx 3.8$ \cite{Li:2025bon} and $\eta$ denotes a bound-state scalar formed by fourth generation quarks.
 We then derive the dimension-6 operator by integrating out the $\eta$ field at the electroweak scale.
 The triangular diagram in Fig.~\ref{fig1} with six external Higgs legs leads to the effective vertex

 where the coefficient $8$ is from the combinatorial factor, $2\lambda'$ is associated with the $\phi^2\eta^2$ vertex, and $1/3!$ comes with the expansion to the third power of the interaction term.
 The momenta of external Higgs bosons, being of order of the electroweak scale and much lower than the heavy scalar mass $m_\eta\approx 3.2$ TeV \cite{Li:2023fim}, have been neglected.
-A simple computation of the integral in Eq.~(\ref{8M}) gives